 As George Costanza from Seinfeld learned the hard way, no one is impressed with shrinkage…

 Same goes for expensive fishing lures… no one enjoys a shriveled up soft plastic.

 The only issue with these soft plastic baits is that they are expensive (and they can SHRINK).

 In fact, I spent many years bashing Berkley Gulps because I thought they were way too costly, and I had seen a few of them shriveled up on docks over the years.

 However, any negative thoughts and comments about Berkley Gulp Baits quickly changed once I started making some minor adjustments when using them.
 These small, but critical adjustments allowed me to catch more fish per bait than any of the others artificial lures I was using… bringing the cost per fish caught way down.

 These small, but critical adjustments allowed me to catch more fish per bait than any of the others artificial lures I was using… bringing the cost per fish caught way down.

 Berkley Gulp Bait Killers…

-This video explains the two biggest killers of Gulp baits, and shows you how keep your baits from an early demise.
+This video below explains the two biggest killers of Gulp baits (and it shows you how to keep your baits from an early demise).